avrilkey/avrilkey/README.md

 <br>

 I'm a technologist from NYC with an interest in web development and music, currently majoring in Computer Information Systems at the NYC College of Technology but I am a self taught developer.
-I specialize in learning new technologies, design thinking and collaboration.
+I excel in learning new technologies, design thinking and collaboration.

 * 💻 Technical skills: Java, JavaScript, SQL, Bootstrap, API, Git, GitHub, Linux, Bash, Digital Marketing
 * 📚 Interested in learning: Music technology, Technical writing & Copywriting